-Students turn frightful at the mere thought of examinations.
+Students turn frightful at the mere thought of the first examinations.
 But with a deep understanding of concepts, thorough revision and practice, students are assured to perform exceedingly well.
 Class 11 can be a crucial year, as a substantial number of questions appear in the competitive exams, therefore, analyzing and understanding concepts is inevitable.
 NCERT Solutions steps in right here, sufficing all the academic needs of students.

 Access Answers to NCERT Class 11 Biology Chapter 9 – Biomolecules

 1. What are macromolecules?
 Give examples.